guaix-ucm/licaplot/README.md

 4. Data reduction.

-The optional `--save` flag allows to control the overriting of the input ECSV files with more columns and metadata.
+The recommended `--save` flag allows to control the overriting of the input ECSV files with more columns and metadata.

 ```bash
 lica-filters --console process -d data/filters/Eysdon_RGB --save